cmc-msu-ai/refal/README.md

 ## Building Refal2

-- Download and install las version of [CMake](http://www.cmake.org/download/)
+- Download and install last version of [CMake](http://www.cmake.org/download/)
 - Download the source code from this repository
 - Run command line shell and navigate up to the root folder of downloaded data
-- Create project for your IDE (or just makefile)
+- Create project for your IDE (or just makefile):
 ```sh
 # Create `build` folder
 mkdir build; cd build